 KEY RATING CONSIDERATIONS

-The confirmation of the ratings takes into account the Company’s strong franchise and leading position in the home loan guarantees market in France; its low risk profile, supported by conservative underwriting and significant expertise in the recovery of doubtful exposures; the strong capital position, and the shareholders’ commitment to maintain its solvency in case of stress.
+The confirmation of the ratings takes into account the Company’s strong franchise and leading position in the home loan guarantee market in France.
+It also incorporates CL’s low risk profile, supported by conservative underwriting and significant expertise in the recovery of doubtful exposures; a strong capital position, and the shareholders’ commitment to maintain its solvency in case of stress.
 CL’s shareholders are major French banking groups, with Credit Agricole Group (AA (low) Stable), Société Générale (A (high), Stable), and BNP Paribas (AA (low), Stable) being the three largest shareholders.

 An upgrade of the ratings is unlikely in the short to medium term.
 However, a significant strengthening of capital cushions, combined with maintenance of the low risk profile could result in an upgrade.

 A downgrade of the ratings would result from a severe deterioration in CL’s asset quality and/or a weakening of its capital cushions.

 CL is the leading issuer of financial guarantees in the French residential lending market.
 Financial guarantees are the most popular form of collateral in France, securing close to 60% of all outstanding French home loans.
 At end-2022, CL’s outstanding portfolio of home loan guarantees stood at EUR 430 billion, equivalent to around one-third of all home loans outstanding in France.
 CL’s strong franchise reflects its leading position in the market and is supported by the expertise and capabilities that it has developed over many decades.
 Additionally, CL’s market position and distribution capacity benefit from cooperation with the major French banking groups, which are also its shareholders.